spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/aks.md

 :::info

-New worker pools may be added if you want to customize specific worker nodes for specialized workloads.
-As an example, the default worker pool may be configured with the <i>Standard_D2_v2</i> instance type for general-purpose workloads, and another worker pool with the instance type <i>Standard_NC12s_v3</i> can be configured for GPU workloads.
+You can add new worker pools may to customize specific worker nodes for specialized workloads.
+As an example, you can configure the default worker pool with the _Standard_D2_v2_ instance type for general-purpose workloads, and another worker pool with the _Standard_NC12s_v3_ instance type for GPU workloads.

 :::